Causes And Treatments For Depression During Pregnancy

 Depression is a mood disorder characterized by changes in physical health, feelings, thoughts, and behavior that affect a person’s ability to accomplish daily tasks and enjoy their overall quality of life.
 Depressive symptoms—which may include low mood, loss of interest, lack of motivation, and fatigue—can affect not only daily life but also personal and work relationships.

-While it can be difficult to isolate one specific cause of depression during pregnancy, some researchers believe that the hormonal changes occurring during pregnancy play a large role in triggering a depressive episode.
+While isolating one specific cause of depression during pregnancy can be difficult, some researchers believe that the hormonal changes occurring during pregnancy play a significant role in inciting a depressive episode.
 Pregnancy hormones can directly impact the chemicals in the brain that control mood (serotonin, dopamine, etc.).

-While there is often not a single identifiable cause of depression in pregnancy, there are some common risk factors.
-These include:
+While there is often not a single identifiable cause of depression in pregnancy, there are some common risk factors:

 • Personal or family history of depression